RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/DisulfidizeMover.md

 - include_current_disulfides:  If true, current disulfides are included in the possible disulfide combinations to try.
 False by default (only new disulfide combinations tried).
 - use_l_cys: Should the mover consider placing L-cysteine?
 True by default.
 - use_d_cys: Should the mover consider placing D-cysteine?
 False by default.
 (Note that at least one of use_l_cys and use_d_cys must be set to "true".)
+- mutate_gly: Should the mover ignore glycine positions (false) or allow mutations to cysteine at these positions (true)?
+Default false (ignore gly positions).
+- mutate_pro: Should the mover ignore D/L-proline positions (false) or allow mutations to cysteine at these positions (true)?
+Default false (ignore pro/dpr positions).

 **EXAMPLE**  The following example looks for 1-3 disulfides.
 All found disulfide configurations are then designed using FastDesign.